glennklockwood/limelead/README.md

 - tabulate: Also required to draw benchmarking performance data tables
 - yaml: Directory metadata is expressed in YAML files

+Setting up the environment on Raspberry Pi is straightforward:

+    $ sudo apt-get install python3-virtualenv python3-pandas python3-yaml \
+                           python3-tabulate python3-markdown python3-bs4
+    $ virtualenv -p python3 --system-site-packages pelican
+    $ . pelican/bin/activate
+    $ pip3 install -r requirements.txt

+You can also skip installing the dependency packages (pandas, yaml, markdown, etc) from the Raspbian repo and `pip3 install` them yourself.
+However the above process allows you to skip the long, onerous build of Pandas that is otherwise required.

 ## Common Operations

 This website uses Pelican as a foundation for providing the directory structure